nitesh-/nitesh.morajkar.com/content/basket-list-yet-another-grocery-app.md

 1. More than 450 items.
 2. All items are categorized.
 3. Make different Grocery lists.
-4. You can share these list with anyone.
+4. You can share this list with anyone.
 5. Each item is translated in English, Telugu, Hindi and Kannada.

 You can download the app [here](https://play.google.com/store/apps/details?id=com.moduluslabs.basketlist).